-Recent Application Server Recent Applicaton Server Certificates: Clicking 'Advanc a comparison value.
-Click 'Insert' to add the search crite newly added one.
-You can change the AND to an OR if ed" allows you to a query based on multiple ria to the query based on multiple Each time you click the "Insert" button, field and comparison operator in the drop-downs and then enter an AND is added between the previous search criteria and the hange the query meaning.
-Field Comparison Value CN 🗸 does not contain ✓ keyother INSERT SIMPLE Collection: (TemplateShortName -contains Web" AND IssuedDate -ge "%TODAY-30%" AND CN -startswith "appsrvr" ) CN -notcontains "keyother" Query modif fication appears here SEARCH CLEAR
+Recent Application Server ( Recent Application Server Certificates: Clicking 'Advance a comparison value.
+Citck "Insert" to add the search criter newly added one.
+You can change the AND to an OR If d ed" allows you to a query based on multiple ria to the guined below the selection fields.
+E Each time you click the "Inser rt" button, an AND is added between Field Comparison Value CN 🗸 does not contain ✓ keyother INSERT SIMPLE Collection: (TemplateShortName -contains Web" AND IssuedDate -ge "%TODAY-30%" AND CN -startswith "appsrvr" ) CN -notcontains "keyother" Que ery modification appears here SEARCH CLEAR